DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

 ####The content

 As stated in the introduction of this section a large part of an EPUB is a collection of HTML files which are often interlinked.
-The process of creating the pages of an EPUB is similar to building a website, but with the particular limitations of ereaders in mind - limited support for rich media, colour, etc. An overview of the limitations can [be found here] <!-- internal link to limitations -->.
+The process of creating the pages of an EPUB is similar to building a website, but with the particular limitations of ereaders in mind - limited support for rich media, colour, etc. An overview of the limitations can [be found here] <!-- internal link needed to limitations -->.
 Pages should be written in XHTML, a variant of HTML which was created to make HTML more extensible and increase the interoperability with other data formats.
 Cascading Style Sheets (CSS) may freely be used, though a lot of ereaders ignore or do not parse many of the style definitions.

 ####Packaging